 Heather D. Freeman (b.
 1974) is Professor of Art (Digital Media) at UNC at Charlotte.
 She holds a BA in Fine Art and German Studies from Oberlin College (1997), an MFA in Studio Art from Rutgers University (2000), and has taught at UNC Charlotte since 2006.
 Previously, Freeman worked as an art director, graphic designer, editor, and animator in New York and New Jersey and has also taught art, graphic design, and visual rhetoric since 2001.
 She is also author of The Moving Image Workshop: Introducing animation, motion graphics and visual effects in 45 practical projects (Fairchild Press).
-Additionally, Freeman is co-director of the Digital Arts Center (d+Arts), which supports creative research by UNC Charlotte College of Arts + Architecture students, faculty, and staff who utilize digital technologies in collaborative contexts.
+Additionally, Freeman is Director of D+ARTS, the College of Arts + Architecture's Digital Arts Center.

 Regardless of media, Freeman's artworks combine traditional and digital technologies to weave together the symbolic forms of science, mythology, and popular culture.
 Her animations have screened internationally and won numerous awards, while her prints and mixed media works have appeared in group and solo shows around the country.

 To view her previous works, please visit www.HeatherDFreeman.com.

 Hamilton Young Ward is a videographer, illustrator and designer based out of Charlotte, North Carolina.
 He is a graduate of the University of North Carolina at Charlotte, BFA in Digital Media.
 His style is inspired by mid-century illustration and minimalism.